simonbrowndotje/barista-express/README.md

  ## Quick flush and wipe

 Before making the espresso shot, I press the single shot button to flush the group head for a couple of seconds, to help ensure the water temperature is consistent.
 You can use this water to pre-heat your cup.
-After this flush, give the group head a quick wipe to remove any excess water/coffee.
+After this flush, I give the group head a quick wipe to remove any excess water/coffee.

 ## Measuring time - button press or first drop of espresso?